juanfer960/ProyectoFinalViz/README.md

 MIT License
-Copyright (c) 2019 Juan Fernando Zuluaga Ramírez  - Ariel Ricardo Moncaleano Ospina - Andrés Camilo Zúñiga González Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights
+Copyright (c) 2019 Ariel Ricardo Moncaleano Ospina - Andrés Camilo Zúñiga González -Juan Fernando Zuluaga Ramírez  - Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights